Note: For the purposes of this review, I played the PS4 version of this game. This game is available on PS4, XBox One and PC.

 This game is an enhanced version of Xenoverse that greatly improves on the original.
 The core mechanics are still here.
 You start off by creating your very own Dragon Ball avatar out of one of 5 races.
 Your choice in both race and gender will determine your stats, and your choice will influence your play style.
 For example, Earthlings are pretty balanced characters.
 Saiyans are much more fearsome offensively, but have lower health, Namekians have more health but less attack power, etc. Nothing has really changed on this front.

-Once you’re out in the world, you are dropped directly into the main overworld of Xenoverse 2, Canton City, which is much larger Xenoverse’s Toki Toki City, but doesn’t really feel any larger thanks to the thankful introduction of flying.
+Once you’re out in the world, you are dropped directly into the main overworld of Xenoverse 2, Canton City.
+It’s a much larger take on Xenoverse‘s Toki Toki City, but it doesn’t really feel any larger thanks to the introduction of flying.
 Canton City is a hub world from which you can access the game’s many features, which remain essentially unchanged.
 You still play through the main events of the Dragon Ball Z series through the perspective of a time patroller, working to stamp out inconsistencies in the timeline that are caused by the game’s returning antagonists, Mira and Towa.
 You can participate in co-op Parallel Quests, battle other players, or train with your favorite Dragon Ball characters.

 The main story mode is a pretty mixed bag.
 It is pretty close to the first Xenoverse, although there are a few changes here and there.
 For example, Cooler is recruited to assist Frieza during his attack on Namek, and Broly appears during the Majin Buu saga.
 However, the maps are pretty much identical to those in the first Xenoverse, and it doesn’t really make this game feel very fresh.
 It didn’t take very long for Dragon Ball story fatigue to set in after going through the story of the series for the thousandth time in a video game.